 Medical options are typically exhausted prior to bariatric surgery due to inadequate weight loss effectiveness in the morbidly obese patient.
 A better solution is needed that can provide effective weight loss for the morbidly obese with an acceptable level of complications and side effects.
-In this paper, we describe a non-surgical weight loss regimen, the Gastric Bypass ALTERNATIVE,® that is as effective as bariatric surgery for significant weight loss yet free of the many and frequent complications and severe side effects common to surgical weight loss.
+In this paper, we describe a non-surgical weight loss regimen, the Gastric Bypass ALTERNATIVE® that is as effective as bariatric surgery for significant weight loss yet free of the many and frequent complications and severe side effects common to surgical weight loss.

 Obesity in the U.S.

-Currently, approximately the same percentage of the population is overweight but the prevalence of obesity has tripled to nearly 30%.
+Currently, approximately the same percentage of the population is overweight but the prevalence of obesity has nearly tripled to 34.3%.
 Instead of an increase mostly in the overweight category and a smaller increase in the more severe condition of obesity, our population has swollen the ranks of the most severe end of this disease spectrum.
-Interestingly, what many consider our most powerful treatment for obesity, bariatric surgery, although developed in the 1950s, has apparently done nothing to slow our conversion to a mostly sedentary, food-centric, unhealthy population.
+Interestingly, what many consider our most powerful treatment for obesity, bariatric surgery, which was put into clinical practice in the 1950s, has apparently done little to slow our conversion to a mostly sedentary, food-centric, unhealthy population.

 Currently available treatments for obesity and overweight status include medical weight loss and surgical weight loss.
 In addition, many non-medically related “programs,” such as diet supplements and fad or non-scientific diets, are also promulgated as weight loss solutions.
 Medical weight loss methods, including dietary counseling, behavioral therapy, exercise programs, and prescription weight loss medications, are frequently utilized after personal dieting has been tried.
 Surgical weight loss treatments, initially started in the 1950s by Drs.
 Mason, Sugarman, and others, have included a wide variety of approaches that can be categorized into gastric restrictive, malabsorptive, and combination gastric restrictive-malabsorptive.

 Which procedure to recommend?